-National Standards – National standards—like the Common Core—likewise represent an important element of the IRIS development process, since school districts eager to implement them often require resources and materials crucial to the attainment of that goal.
+National Standards – National standards—for both academic content and teacher certification—likewise inform and guide the IRIS development process, because school districts and teacher preparation programs eager to implement these standards often require resources and materials crucial to the attainment of that goal.

-Federal Policies – Federal policy also informs and guides the systematic development of IRIS Modules and materials.
-When federal laws, regulations, and policies are enacted or modified, IRIS resources must reflect those changes.
+Federal Policies – Federal policies also inform and guide the systematic development of IRIS Modules and materials.
+When federal laws, regulations, and policies are enacted or modified, IRIS resources will reflect those changes.

-After the input phase, the IRIS staff—with guidance and direction from our Steering Committee and EI/EC Task Force, and in collaboration with OSEP, prioritize and select specific topics for product development.
-Additionally, these advisors help determine the type of materials to be developed for each topic (e.g., classroom management should become the focus of a STAR Legacy Module, a Case Study, or both).
-Once topics have been selected, IRIS staff members collaborate with OSEP personnel to identify nationally recognized content experts to use as consultants.
-Expert consultants are asked to work with the IRIS staff in the development of content for the challenge-based scenario and for the supporting resources for the product.
+After the input phase, IRIS team members—with guidance and direction from relevant Workgroups (e.g., Topic/Service Selection, MTSS/Intensive Intervention), our Steering Committee, and in collaboration with OSEP—prioritize and select specific topics (e.g., intensive reading intervention) for product development.
+Additionally, these advisors help determine the type of materials to be developed for each topic (e.g., STAR Legacy Module, a case study, or both).
+Once topics and resources have been selected, IRIS team members collaborate with OSEP to identify nationally recognized content experts to work with IRIS staff to develop content and supporting products for the resource.

-IRIS resources are about evidence-based instructional and behavioral practices and interventions.
-To create those resources, we use the researched-based content provided by researchers, practitioners, and others from a wide variety of backgrounds and perspectives in the selected topic area and translate that research into practice.
+IRIS resources bridge the research to practice gap by translating the related research about evidence-based instructional and behavioral practices and interventions into practical information that can be easily understood and implemented by educators.
+To create those resources, we use research-based content provided by researchers, practitioners, and others from a wide variety of backgrounds and perspectives in the selected topic area.
 When necessary, IRIS personnel supplement the content with additional research and resources.